andrewpauling/andrewpauling.github.io/_pages/cv.md

 Service and leadership
 ======
+* 2020: Member of the organizing committee for the Graduate Climate Conference - Abstract committee chair.
-* 2019: Member of Program on Climate Change Graduate Student Steering Committee
+* 2019-2021: Member of Program on Climate Change Graduate Student Steering Committee
 * Participated in University of Washington Department of Atmospheric Sciences outreach events
 * Participated in University of Otago Department of Physics outreach events
 * Coordinator of the University of Otago Department of Physics Happy Hour